imgag/aiDIVA/README.md

 ## Pathogenicity Prediction

 There is one random forest model that is used in aiDIVA to predict the pathogenicity of a given variant.
 It is a combined model for SNV and inframe indel variants.
-The training data of the model consists of variants from Clinvar.
+The training data of the model consists of variants from ClinVar.

 The scripts used to train the model can be found in the following GitHub repository: [aiDIVA-Training](https://github.com/imgag/aiDIVA-Training)